The Clear Edge

 Week 4: Set Response Time Expectations

-The hardest part of communication systems: Managing client expectations.
+The hardest part of communication systems is managing client expectations.

 The expectation reset: